10 Reasons A Credit Union Car Loan is Better than a PCP Agreement

 With a PCP, especially if you’ve paid a low deposit, you may never actually catch up with the car’s depreciation.
 This really only becomes a problem if you need to change cars or if your financial situation changes and you need to exit the PCP early, because even selling the car won’t be enough to cover what you owe the dealer.

 PCPs are attractive because they consist of a relatively low deposit and low fixed repayments, which makes them seem very reasonable and manageable at the outset.
 However, you need to look at the total cost over the term – bearing in mind that the car isn’t even yours until the final payment is made – and it may work out more expensive than a credit union car loan.
+If you want to buy the car outright, unless you’ve been saving for the final lump-sum payment, it may mean having to take out a personal loan to pay for it.

 Credit unions are made up of people from the local community, who share a common bond – whether it’s where they live, the industry they work in or an association they belong to.